acmsigsoft/EmpiricalStandards/docs/ActionResearch.md

 ### Desirable Attributes
 <checklist name="Desirable">

-- [ ]	includes supplemental materials such as interview guide(s), coding schemes, coding examples, decision rules, or chain-of-evidence tables too large for main text
+- [ ]	provides supplemental materials such as interview guide(s), coding schemes, coding examples, decision rules, or extended chain-of-evidence tables
 - [ ]	uses direct quotations extensively
-- [ ]   validates results (e.g. member checking, feedback from non-participant practitioners, research audits of coding with advisors/other researchers)
+- [ ]   validates results using member checking, dialogical interviewing, feedback from non-participant practitioners or research audits of coding by advisors or other researchers
 - [ ]   findings plausibly transferable to other contexts
 - [ ]   triangulation across quantitative and qualitative data
 </checklist>